Romil & Jugal

 Romil and Jugal is an Indian Hindi web series, produced by Ekta Kapoor for her video on demand platform ALTBalaji.
 Rajeev Siddhartha and Manraj Singh are the main protagonists of the series.
-The first debut of Raj Routh as a writer in the alt balaji production includes all the love twist and drama.
+The first debut of Raj Routh as a writer in the Alt Balaji Production includes all the love twist and drama.
 The series follows two young gay men, and the way the society accept/treat them.

 The series is available for streaming on the ALT Balaji App and its associated websites since its release date.

 Plot

 The series concerns two modern men who fall in love with each other.
 Jugal (Manraj Singh), a Tamil-Brahman boy, is a little bit shy but falls in love with Romil (Rajeev Siddhartha), a Punjabi hunk and playboy.
 After spending time and navigating life together, they successfully become accepted by their narrow minded society.
 Their orthodox family also becomes more aware.
 They understand that their relationship is completely genuine and that they can't live without each other.
-They end up being accepted as a couple by both the general society and their families.
+They end up being accepted as a couple by both the general society and their families, but...